 Running a Custom Query

-To run a Custom Query, navigate to your Pulse results.
-This is accessible via the Explore tab within Metric Lifts in Pulse.
+To run a Custom Query, navigate to the Pulse tab within your experiment, and then look for the Explore tab within Metric Lifts (you'll find this unit directly below the cumulative exposures chart).

 Custom Query fields:

-- Date range: The date range for which you're running your analysis on
+- Date range: The date range you're running your analysis on

 - (Advanced) ID List Segment filters: You can choose an ID-list based Segment, and your results will only be calculated for users who are in that segment.
 This can be useful if you forgot to log an important user dimension that you want to filter to, or realized that you only care about a sub-population that you've defined in your own data warehouse.